sjmiller8182/gdp_prediction/analysis/gdp_prediction_analysis_shortened_data.md

 to predict recessions.
 A working definition of a recession is two consecutive quarters of decrease in GDP \[1\].
 Thus, we will use a 2-step ahead forecast in evaluating models.
-Eleven years (44 quarters) will be used for training models to predict the next 2 quarters.
+Eleven years (44 quarters) of historical data will be used for training models to predict the next 2 quarters.

 # Data